 1. Who are they for?

-Care homes and senior living facilities such as care homes in Barnet are for senior individuals who require extra help and support with certain daily tasks.
+Care homes and senior living facilities such as signature care homes are for senior individuals who require extra help and support with certain daily tasks.
 A physician or adult care support worker will be able to assess you based on a range of factors, and this can help decide what kind of care you will require.

 These factors include your physical and mental health, as well as ADLS and IADLS.
 ADLs are the activities of daily living, and are a set of different self-care tasks that the majority of people can perform without support or reminding.
 They are: